How the PLU School of Business is adapting with the times to stay true to its mission

 One of the many new PLU business initiatives Mulder is excited about is called Nourish, a new program that prepares students to be effective consultants.
 Nourish matches teams of two to three students with woman-owned and/or minority-owned businesses, many of which have been recommended by the local Chamber of Commerce.

 “For these students, being a great consultant is about applying their business knowledge from class, but also teaching them how to serve as a consultant, how to come alongside a business as a great teammate or helper,” explains Cosette Pfaff, an adjunct business professor who is managing the new program.

-The program was piloted with one team and one business in fall 2020.
-In spring 2021, it expanded to include collaboration with the chamber and matched two student teams with two local businesses.
+The program was piloted in fall 2020.
+It has been offered each semester since, expanding to include collaboration with the chamber and matching even more student teams with local businesses.
 The small business owners involved have been thrilled with the results.
 One of the collaborating businesses this spring has already made plans with a graduating senior to continue contracting with them as a professional consultant.

 Emphasis on international—and multicultural—business

 For decades, The School of Business has offered a focus on global business education.
 Undergraduates can partake in PLU study away programs that send students around the world.
 In the PLU Master of Business Administration (MBA) program, a highlight is the required (and included) 10-day International Experience.
-Mulder describes it as “an opportunity to use the world as a classroom and meet with industry executives to learn about business best-practices all over the world.”
+Mulder describes it as “an opportunity to use the world as a classroom and meet with industry executives to learn about business best practices all over the world.”
 In the past decade alone, business students have traveled to places like Chile, South Korea, Singapore and China.
-In the years ahead, faculty members are planning learning programs in Peru, Germany and Costa Rica.
+In the years ahead, faculty members are planning learning programs in Peru and Germany.